norma-palomino/data_mining/README.md

 # data_mining
-Python programs for data mining from APIs and storage in document-oriented databases
+Python programs for data mining from APIs and data storage in document-oriented databases